Seal-Clubber/EPP-Miner/README.md

 Kawpowminer is a derivative of Ethash enhanced with [Programmable Proof of Work](https://github.com/ifdefelse/progpow) for ASIC and FPGA resistance.

-> kawpowpow miner with OpenCL, CUDA, CPU and stratum support
+> kawpominer with OpenCL, CUDA, CPU and stratum support

 AMD GPU cards are not currently properly supported.